Zyst/computer-science/README.md

 # Computer Science

-A repo where I drop coursework as I go about learning Comp Sci, based on https://github.com/open-source-society/computer-science
+A repo where I drop coursework as I go about learning Comp Sci, based on [Open Source Society - Computer Science](https://github.com/open-source-society/computer-science)

 Each course should have their own README if relevant.
-I'll add
+I'll add each README to it's folder as I go.